pisinger/pisinger.github.io/_posts/2025-07-10-ingestion-into-sentinel-via-event-hub-made-simple.md

 ## 🛠️3 Create dedicated DCR per data source and Event Hub

 To ensure we have a dedicated `Data Collection Rule` (DCR) for each data source and Event Hub, we will again iterate through the data map and create a DCR for each data source.
-Each DCR will be linked to the `Data Collection Endpoint` (DCE) and the custom table created in the previous step.
+Each DCR will be linked to the `Data Collection Endpoint` (DCE) and one of the custom tables created in the previous step.

 > Keep the Logs Ingestion API limits in mind when using Data Collection Rules as each DCR comes with a throughput limit of 2 GB per minute, which is indicated by the `Retry-After` header in the response.
 While this limit cannot be exceeded at the DCR level, the Event Hub-based ingestion service includes built-in retry logic.
 As a result, if the limit is temporarily hit, the service will automatically attempt to resend the data to the workspace, enhancing overall reliability. <https://learn.microsoft.com/en-us/azure/azure-monitor/fundamentals/service-limits#logs-ingestion-api>
 {: .prompt-warning}

-While it is technically possible to consolidate multiple data sources into a single Event Hub and DCR, we choose to assign a dedicated DCR to each data source.
-This approach enhances clarity and separation, simplifies monitoring through metrics like bytes sent and received, streamlines data ingestion management while also scaling horizontally.
-Additionally, the template comes with diagnostic settings preconfigured for the DCR. 😊
+Although it is technically feasible to consolidate multiple data sources into a single Event Hub and Data Collection Rule (DCR), we opt to assign a dedicated DCR to each source as mentioned above.
+This strategy improves clarity and separation, simplifies monitoring via metrics such as bytes sent/received per data source, streamlines data ingestion management, and enables horizontal scalability.
+Additionally, the template comes with diagnostic settings preconfigured for the DCRs. 😊

 ![img-description](/assets/img/posts/ingestion-into-sentinel-via-event-hub-made-simple/data-collection-rules-metrics.png)

-You can also check for metrics on Event Hub side as soon as you streaming data.
+You can also check for metrics on Event Hub side as soon as start streaming your data.

 ![img-description](/assets/img/posts/ingestion-into-sentinel-via-event-hub-made-simple/event-hub-metrics.png)